 Cancellation and Termination

 The law school reserves the right to cancel or terminate the program for any reason.
 The decision to cancel or terminate the program is made in situations which are deemed necessary to protect the health and safety of students, faculty and staff and/or to ensure the integrity of the program.
 In the event that the program is canceled or terminated, Graduate and International Programs will inform applicants via email and will assist applicants in finding a similar program.
-To date, there have been no cancellations of a USD School of Law study abroad program.
 In the event that the program is canceled or terminated, the following refund policy will apply:

 - If the program is canceled prior to the commencement of the program, students will be notified immediately and issued a full refund of all tuition and fees; or